naokimas/naokimasuda.github.io/gsd.md

 - MA and MS: Show me your choices by email.
 - More on this next week.

-## More
+## Other presentations in the orientation event

 - H Forgaty came to talk about scholarship/fellowship.
+Their main webpage is [here](https://www.buffalo.edu/grad/explore/funding/fellowships.html).
+I shared their slides by email.
+- Librarian Keith Nichols talked about [UB library](https://library.buffalo.edu/).
-Their main webpage is [this](https://www.buffalo.edu/grad/explore/funding/fellowships.html).
+- Marla McBride came to talk about wellness.
+Their main webpage is [here](https://www.buffalo.edu/studentlife/life-on-campus/health.html).

 # Structure of graduate programs &ndash; presented in a Graduate Mentoring Seminar (by Naoki)